daltoniam/FontAwesome-iOS/README.md

 How to add a custom font to iOS app:

 1. Download the [FontAwesome](https://github.com/FortAwesome/Font-Awesome) font.
-2. Add that font files into your project using Xcode as a resource
+2. Add that font files into your project using Xcode as a resource.
+Make sure it is part of the "Copy Bundle Resources" in the Build Phases.
 3. Add a key to your Info.plist file called UIAppFonts.
 (Friendly name is: Fonts provided by application)
-4. Make this key an array
+4. Make sure this key an array.
-5. For each font you have, enter the full name of your font file (including the extension) as items to the UIAppFonts array
+5. Enter the full name of your font file (including the extension) as an item to the UIAppFonts array.
+(Usually fontawesome-webfont.ttf)
-6. Save Info.plist
+6. Save your Info.plist.
-7. Now in your application you can simply call [UIFont fontWithName:@"CustomFontName" size:12] to get the custom font to use with your UILabels and UITextViews, etc…
+7. Now in your application you can simply call [UIFont fontWithName:@"FontAwesome" size:12] to get the custom font to use with your UILabels and UITextViews, etc…

 Also see this:

 http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/

-If you are still lost.
+If you get lost.

 # install #